mitchpatterson/leapMotion_oculus_tutorial/README.md

 <br>PC with multiple USB & HDMI attachments
 <br>Power source<br>

+# The Setup
 <b>Step 1 - Setting up the Oculus & Leap Motion</b>
 <br>Ensure the leap motion device is connected to the computer via USB and then mounted on the front of the Oculus Rift.
 (Note: If you are using the first developer version of the Oculus then there will not be a mount available for the leap motion.
-Our group used double sided velcro tape and it seemed to work great.)<br><br>
+Our group used double sided velcro tape and it seemed to work great.)<br>

 <b>Step 2 - Ensure Oculus is powered</b>
 <br>Ensure the Oculus Rift is powered and connected to the computer via HDMI & USB.
 A blue eye icon lights up blue to siginal the oculus is powered on.<br>